deib-polimi/cpim-library/README.md

 	< / dependency >

-Once you have imported the library you also have to add to your buildpath the two library, SimpleJPA and JPA4azure used by the CPIM to implement the service NoSQL respectively in the case of Amazon and Azure , in order not to encounter compilation errors and installation.
+The two library, SimpleJPA and JPA4azure used by the CPIM to implement the service NoSQL respectively in the case of Amazon and Azure, are automatically imported by maven and a local maven repository present in this project (repo folder).
+Thus in order to dispose of these library we have just to install via maven the cpim library.
+However we remind that this could be just a temporary solution.
-You can find the SimpleJPA and the JPA4azure library in the lib folder.

 CPIM User Manual